Return to Work Full-Duty or With Medical Restrictions

 Return to work on Transitional (light) Duty

-Transitional duty previously was referred to as light duty.
-The purpose of transitional duty is to enable the employee to perform some of their essential functions while they recuperate and transition back to performing their full duties, including having predictable/reliable attendance and working mandatory overtime.
+Transitional duty is offered to enable the employee to perform some of their essential functions while they recuperate and transition back to performing their full duties, including having predictable/reliable attendance and working mandatory overtime.
 The transitional duty assignment is subject to availability and based on the restrictions of the employee.
-Pre-approved posts for Correctional Officers are the control posts, reception for Correctional Technicians and central control for Detention Officers.
+Some pre-approved posts for Correctional Officers are the control posts, reception for Customer Service Specialist IIIs and central control for Detention Officers.

-If you are seeking transitional duty, please have your doctor fill out the essential functions form indicating what tasks you are medically restricted from performing, and complete all requested information
+If you are seeking transitional duty, please have your doctor fill out a job analysis (JA) or an essential functions form (EFF) indicating what tasks you are medically restricted from performing, and complete all requested information

 In most cases, transitional duty may last no longer than six months while you transition back to full duty.
-Updated information is needed every two months to document your progress towards performing your essential functions.
-If you have medical restrictions which impact your ability to perform the essential functions of your job longer than 6 months or on a permanent basis, a referral to Disability Services may be made to address job accommodations.
+If you have medical restrictions which impact your ability to perform the essential functions of your job longer than six months or on a permanent basis, a referral to Disability Services may be made to address job accommodations.